nubenetes/awesome-kubernetes/docs/devops.md

 * [learnsteps.com: DevOps Interview Questions: How will you design your cloud VPC and subnets?](https://www.learnsteps.com/devops-interview-questions-how-will-you-design-your-cloud-vpc-and-subnets/)
 * [opensource.com: Create a DevOps culture with open source principles](https://opensource.com/article/20/12/remote-devops) Now that more workforces are remote, DevOps teams can maximize their collaboration and productivity by following open source principles.
 * [github.blog: How to make DevOps your competitive advantage](https://github.blog/2020-12-18-how-to-make-devops-your-competitive-advantage/)
+* [opensource.com: 3 critical DevOps concepts we explored in 2020 🌟](https://opensource.com/article/20/12/devops) In 2020, Opensource.com's top DevOps articles focused on testing, software methodologies, and the most important part: the people.

 <center>
 [![OCP 4 Pland and Deploy](images/openshift_day2.png)](https://www.openshift.com/blog/openshift-end-to-end-cluster-customization)